Fennel and radish salad on a bed of lettuce makes a scrumptious side-dish; that's kale in the foreground.

 For the dressing you need

-This page was last updated by Bernard Preston on 5th April, 2021.
+This page was last updated by Bernard Preston on 5th April, 2023.

 The iceberg doesn't count; it is not a green and, though loved by the world, as far as I am concerned has little virtue.
 No wonder so many folk hate a lettuce-salad.

-Fennel is one of those mystical herbs that most of us have never seen or tasted, yet it's not difficult to grow; it does need plenty of water, and seeds itself like coriander every spring.
+Fennel is one of those mystical herbs that most of us have never seen or tasted, yet it's not difficult to grow.
+It does need plenty of water; and seeds itself like coriander every spring.

-Fennel is rich in many anti-tumour flavonoids; they also reduce inflammation.
-Names like quercitin, kaempferol and rutin that you may have heard of, and anethole that probably draws a blank, characterise fennel; google them if you're interested.
+Names like quercitin, kaempferol and rutin that you may have heard of characterise fennel; and anethole that probably draws a blank.
+Google them if you're interested.

 We need to be enjoying these vital phytonutrients on a daily basis, and the only way to do that is to eat a widely varied-diet; one that might include a fennel and radish salad periodically.